AdvancedBiomeasurementsResearchGroup/SampleTrackeR/README.md

 | stm0 | control2  | 0 |
 | stm0 | control3  | 0 |

-To allow analysis of samples lacking spike-in controls, a mock STM (*e.g.*, stm00) can be added with all values set to 0.
+For the mock STM for samples without added STMs, all values should be set to 0.

 ## General usage, output and terminology